nasa/cFE/README.md

 Updates the doxygen documentation for this parameter, as it was incorrectly specifying a 32-bit alignment requirement.
 - Adds new functional tests for ES Child Task API.
 Does not check edge cases.
 Fixed spelling mistake in `UtAssert_ResourceID_Undifeined` name
 - Removes BUILDDIR reference and an old comment.
 No behavior changes
 - Moves and renames `cfe_resourceid_basevalue.h` to `cfe_resourceid_basevalue.h`.
-Since it is is assumed/required that resource IDs follow the "osal compatible" pattern.
+Since it is assumed/required that resource IDs follow the "osal compatible" pattern.
 Perhaps in a future version this could change, but
 - Ensures that the `CFE_SUCCESS` constant is of the `CFE_Status_t` type.
 Since an explicit cast is required on all error codes that are expected to be negative values.
 - Removes unused error codes: `CFE_ES_ERR_SHELL_CMD` and `CFE_SB_NO_MSG_RECV`.
 No impact to behavior.
 - When a startup file has a line with too many tokens the build script will generate a concise warning including an indicator of which line is causing the problem.